 All around Chicago, you’ll find physical reminders of the city’s Black history and culture.
 In particular, the streets of the historic Bronzeville neighborhood are lined with monuments and landmarks dedicated to the area’s rich African American legacy.
 Go on a DIY walking tour of the area and don’t miss the Monument to the Great Northern Migration, the Bronzeville Walk of Fame, the Victory Monument, the Ida B. Wells-Barnett House, and more.

-Local Black-owned businesses
+Black-owned businesses in Chicago

 One of the best ways to celebrate Black History Month is by supporting local Black-owned businesses.
 Chicago is home to a diverse community of Black-owned restaurants, theatres, bookstores, and beyond.
-Here are just a few:

 Art & theatre